Les Grandes Vacances (film)

-Les Grandes Vacances (released internationally as The Exchange Student) is a French–Italian comedy movie from 1967, directed by Jean Girault, written by Jean Girault and starring Louis de Funès.
+Les Grandes Vacances (released internationally as The Exchange Student) is a French–Italian comedy movie from 1967, directed by Jean Girault, written by Jacques Vilfrid and starring Louis de Funès.

 Aerial unit director and stunt flyer Jean Falloux and a passenger died when they crashed a light plane while attempting to land on a speeding car for this film, which was dedicated to his memory.

 Plot

 Charles Bosquier is the dictatorial headmaster of a French school.
-One of his own sons miserably failed his exams, so he sends him to England as exchange student.
+One of his own sons miserably failed his exams, so he sends him to England as an exchange student.